PacLII Home | Databases | WorldLII | Search | Feedback

 14G.
 Suspension or revocation of licence

-(1) The Comon may by n by notice in writing to a licensee suspend or revoke the licensee’s licence if the Commission:
+(1) The Commission may by notice in writing to a licensee suspend or revoke the licensee’s licence if the Commission:

 (a) has reasonable grounds to believe that:

-(i) the licensee has contravened a provision of the Anti–Money Laundering and Counter-Terrorism Financing Act No. 13 of 2014 and that contravention has resulted in the use of an enforcement measure under P160;10AA of that Act; or
+(i) the licensee has contravened a provision of the Anti–Money Laundering and Counter-Terrorism Financing Act No. 13 of 2014 and that contravention has resulted in the use of an enforcement measure under Part 10AA of that Act; or

 (ii) a key person does not meet the fit and proper requirements under this Act or the Regulations; or